OlivierKessler01/columnar/README.md

 # Columnar
-Columnar is a database managment system written in C and following the C90 standard.
+Columnar is a database managment system written in C++.

 It's a little concurrent system whose point is high performance over a single thread for data agregation queries using an ANSI SQL compliant API.